 What about vaccinations?

-As a guide diphtheria, hepatitis A and typhoid are advisable, and tetanus and polio vaccinations should be up to date.
-We recommend you seek professional medical advice from your GP.
+As a guide, Typhoid, Diptheria and Hepatitis A vaccinations are advisable, Tetanus and Polio vaccinations should be up to date.
+You are advised to seek professional medical advice from your GP.

 How will I be supported?

 Beforehand: You will be sent a fundraising pack with great tips on how to meet your sponsorship target.
 We will be in touch regularly and will organise a briefing day where you’ll meet other trekkers and hear more about the challenge.

 During the trip: Your group will be accompanied by a qualified doctor and trek leader, as well as a Marie Curie representative.
 Local guides will escort the group along the route.
 Your luggage will be transported to each night’s camp.

 Can I cover the cost of the trip myself?